freesig/docs/docs/coreconcepts/hello_me.md

 ### Go to your `hello.js` file

-Add the `retrieve_person` function to call the zome function:
+Add the `retrieve_person` function to call the zome function of the same name and show its response:

 ```javascript
 function retrieve_person() {